amylily1011/gulp4-sass-bootstrap/README.md

 $ gulp watch
 ```

-If you want to try running testing the browser without installing gulp.
+If you want to try running testing the browser without installing gulp globally.
 Try running the command below.

 ```